jobearry/jobearry/README.md

 where I have tasks related to automation and web development.
 I use C#, and Angular for the majority of my projects.

-In addition, I am also learning React, and TailwinCSS through Frontend Mentor Challenges.
+In addition, I am also learning React, and TailwindCSS through Frontend Mentor Challenges.
 I am also planning to learn NextJS after I fully grasped the basics with React.

 Will be adding more projects here soon.